absmohamed/JS-intro/React_intro/README.md

 ReactDOM.render(<h1>Hi there, my good friend!</h1>, document.getElementById("root"))
 ```

 And now we are rendering our content to the screen.
 If you’ve been paying attention these couple of lines we just wrote may seem a bit confusing.
-I said the first element we need to pass to the render method is a JSX component but that looks a lot like HTML.
-This `<h1>` tag may look like HTML but it is actually a JSX component whose purpose is to render an `<h1>` to the `root` DOM node.
+I said the first element we need to pass to the render method is a JSX element but that looks a lot like HTML.
+This `<h1>` tag may look like HTML but it is actually a JSX element whose purpose is to render an `<h1>` to the `root` DOM node.

 ---